 The assessment is a collaboration between the IUCN, NatureServe, and other organizations.
 NatureServe is playing a critical role in conducting assessment workshops for species occurring in the Western Hemisphere.
 Workshops with reptile experts to assign Red List status of snales and lizards covered Middle America (2012); Colombia (2013); Ecuador, Peru and Bolivia (2014); the Amazon Basin (2014); Argentina (2014); Chile (2015); Venezuela (2015) and the Caribbean (2015).

 This project is an ongoing assessment of the conservation status of all the world’s nearly 10,000 reptile (lizard, snake, turtle, crocodile, tuatara) species, involving hundreds of scientists from around the globe.
 The goal of this project is to summarize information on the distribution, abundance, trend, threats, and conservation needs for all of the world’s reptile species.
 It is the first comprehensive assessment of global reptile conservation status.

-A recent preliminary assessment of 1,500 reptile species found that about one in five species is threatened with extinction, and another one in five is too poorly known for a conservation assessment to be made.
+A recent preliminary assessment of 1,500 randomly-selected reptile species found that about one in five species is threatened with extinction, and another one in five is too poorly known for a conservation assessment to be made.
 Human-induced habitat loss and harvesting emerged as the predominant threats, and lack of adequate information about many reptile species may be causing an underestimation of extinction risk.